bouwe77/bouwe77.github.io/content/pages/expected-and-unexpected-errors-draft.md

 Whatever the reason, an error will (should) occur, because it is unexpected, and you want to know.
 This way, the error bubbles up to a certain place in the application, and is logged, so people can check what went wrong.

 The analysis of where the _cause_ of the problem lies is important: You don't want fix the client app, when actually the API is wrong.
-If you fix things in the wrong place, for example, make the client app handle either correct and incorrect responses, you are obfuscating the real problem.
+If you fix things in the wrong place, for example make the client app handle either correct and incorrect responses, you are obfuscating the real problem.

 Of course, sometimes you are dependent on external parties, and a quick fix can be convenient, but strive to prevent these kind of things as it makes the source code brittle, unclear, and unmaintainable.

-It is often the case an API, and the client consuming it, are built in different programming languages, so these kind of problems are common.
-By sticking to the contract, you'll find issues earlier, most likely already when testing, so you'll ship robust code.
+It is often the case an API, and the client consuming it, are built in different programming languages, so unexpected errors are common.
+By just sticking to the contract, you'll find issues earlier, most likely already when testing, so you'll ship robust code, and prevent as much as unexpected errors as possible.

-# So what's the point?
+# Conclusion

-My point is to not just put some try/catch here and there.
+My point is to not just put some try/catch statements here and there.
 Instead, identify what can go wrong (expected errors), handle them, test them, and give proper feedback.

 Everything else (unexpected errors) should not be handled specifically, because you don't know where, when, and why they happen.
 But you want to know they happen, so catch them so you can give proper feedback, and log them, so you at least know something needs to be fixed.

 And if you fix something, fix it in the right place.

+I am really curious what you think, so please let me know on Twitter: